How to Cite an Organization or Group Author in APA 7th Edition

 World Health Organization.
 (2024).
 Health workforce strategy. https://www.who.int/

-The organization stays in full in the reference entry, even if later in-text citations use WHO.
+The reference list keeps the organization in full even if later citations use WHO.

 Real-world examples